Intuit Developer Terms of Service

 1. AGREEMENT

-1.2 Modifications to the Intuit Developer Platform.
-Intuit reserves the right to modify or discontinue this Agreement, an Exhibit, the Policies, the Platform, the Services and the Programs at any time at our sole discretion without prior notice.
-Efforts will be made to notify you of any material changes through the Developer Platform, electronic communications, or other appropriate methods, but cannot be guaranteed.
-You are responsible for regularly reviewing the Developer Platform for updates.
-Your continued use of the Platform after changes have been made signifies your acceptance of these changes.
-If you disagree with the changes, you must cease accessing the Developer Platform and using the Services immediately, resulting in the termination of this Agreement.
+1.3 Notice of Changes to the Intuit Developer Platform.
+In the event that Intuit makes a material change to the Intuit Developer Platform, we will endeavor to notify you through the Intuit Developer Platform, by electronic communication, or other appropriate method, but such notice is not guaranteed.
+You are responsible for regularly reviewing the Intuit Developer Platform for updates and your continued use of the Platform after changes have been made signifies your acceptance of these changes.
+If you disagree with the changes, you must cease accessing the Intuit Developer Platform and using the Services immediately, resulting in the automatic and immediate termination of this Agreement.

-1.6 Additional Intuit Services.
+1.7 Additional Intuit Services.
 You may be offered other services, products, beta features, or promotions by Intuit and our Affiliates (“Additional Intuit Services”).
 Additional terms, conditions and fees may apply to these Additional Intuit Services.
-For some Additional Intuit Services you may upload or enter data including your name, address, phone number, email address, purchase history, and the like, and you grant Intuit and our Affiliates permission to use this information about you, your business and your experience to help us provide the Additional Intuit Services, to develop new products and services, and to enhance the Platform.
+For some Additional Intuit Services you may enter or provide data including, but not limited to, your name, address, phone number, email address, purchase history and you grant Intuit and our Affiliates permission to use this data about you, your business and your experience to help us provide the Additional Intuit Services, to develop new products and services, to enhance the Platform, and the like.
 Additional Intuit Services are offered on an “as is” and “as available” basis, and your use of such services is at your own risk.
-We reserve the right to modify, update, or discontinue Additional Intuit Services at any time without notice.
-Intuit may be legally required to send you communications about the Additional Intuit Services or third-party products.
-You agree that these communications may be delivered via email or posted on our websites, ensuring you stay informed about updates that could affect your usage or rights related to the same.
+We reserve the right to modify, update, or discontinue Additional Intuit Services at any time without prior notice to you.
+Intuit may be legally required to send you communications and related disclosures about the Additional Intuit Services or other third-party products.
+You agree that these communications may be delivered via email or posted on our websites.
+Please ensure you stay informed about updates that could affect your use of an Additional Intuit Service and any rights related to the same.

 2. OWNERSHIP AND LICENSES